nchlswhttkr/website/content/site.md

 -   I use [Buildkite](https://buildkite.com/) to automate deployments and other assorted jobs.
 -   All of my web traffic needs are handled by [Cloudflare](https://cloudflare.com/).
 -   I manage this website's infra with [Terraform](https://terraform.io/) and [Ansible](https://docs.ansible.com/ansible/latest/).
--   Some of my Git repositories are mirrored here, with [Stagit](https://git.codemadness.org/stagit/file/README.html) generating web views for them.
 -   A self-hosted [Plausible Analytics](https://plausible.io/) instance gives me a little insight on my website's visitors.
 <!-- TODO: Add better explanations later and mention Terraform/Ansible/Plausible -->